 The Homewood campus plan and subsequent updates reroutes roads through campus and adds green space, quads, streetscapes, and new building sites.

-Having recently completed a strategic plan, Boise State University looked to Ayers Saint Gross to update the master plan to reflect the plan’s goals and begin planning for a new expansion zone.
+Following the completion of a strategic plan, the university needed a master plan update to reflect its goals and to begin planning for a new expansion zone.

-Ayers Saint Gross designed a plan that develops both the undergrad and medical campuses as mature, high-quality urban environments for education, research and patient care.
+This plan develops both the undergrad and medical campuses as mature, high-quality urban environments for education, research, and patient care.

 The new vision for the campus is a compact, connected, and coherent setting, while serving the college’s practical need to supply new facilities and infrastructure.